varunkumardev/amitmerchant1990.github.io/_posts/2017-3-21-TIL-Chrome-Dev-Tools-Box-Model.md

 ![Box Model Gif](https://raw.githubusercontent.com/amitmerchant1990/amitmerchant1990.github.io/master/images/box-model.gif)

 This comes really handy when we want to see the actual behaviour of paddings and margins across the elements rather than just changing them in the CSS randomly.
+But it's unfortunate that it's very less used tool amongst others even though it gives us more precise representation of elements.
+So, let's try to use it more from now on.